 - Clinicians and faculty Shannon Petersen, P.T., D.Sc.P.T., OCS, FAAOMPT, COMT, and Kathy Mercuris, P.T., D.H.S., became certified instructors in tai chi for arthritis.
 Mercuris also has certifications in neurodevelopment treatment (NDT) for adults with hemiplegia and exercise for older adults (CEEAA).

 - Petersen and Shane McClinton, D.P.T.’07, M.S.P.T.’01, OCS, FAAOMPT, CSCS, both have completed fellowship training in orthopedic manual physical therapy.

 - McClinton also leads DMU’s Running and Cycling Clinic, which combines clinical expertise with the Human Performance Lab to analyze, evaluate and recommend therapies and adjustments to help athletes minimize or avoid pain and injury and improve performance.
-Last fall McClinton completed initial training in trigger point dry needling (TDN), an acupuncture needling technique for deactivating or shutting down painful or knotted areas in the muscles.
+Last fall McClinton completed initial training in trigger point dry needling (TDN), a technique for deactivating or shutting down painful or knotted areas in the muscles.

 - The DMU Physical Therapy Clinic is a certified provider of ASTYM treatment, which is evidence-based, regenerative soft tissue therapy that can quickly resolve tough musculoskeletal and scar tissue issues.

 - The clinic has specialized in the treatment of vestibular dysfunction along with the prevention and treatment of falls with Mercuris and therapist Michelle Brown, M.S.P.T.’99.

 In addition to all those accomplishments, the University’s physical therapists have relentlessly pursued community education opportunities to benefit patients and promote their services to referring physicians.
 “That fulfills DMU’s mission of providing education and serving the community,” Smith points out.